pananton/busrpc-spec/docs/busrpc.md

 Busrpc API design is based on the concepts from object-oriented programming.
 This allows busrpc to re-use well-known OOP terminology and stay familiar for newcomers.
 Moreover, we believe that many well-established and time-tested object-oriented design principles and decomposition strategies can also be applied for a good microservice backend API, which means that developers' OOP experience might come in handy in the context of busrpc framework.

 Next subsections provide general description of all concepts from the busrpc API design.

-Exact definitions can be found in the [Protocol](#protocol) section.
+## Wire types

+*Wire types* are busrpc types which are actually sent on the wire.
+Busrpc design determines two wire types:
+* *structure* which is any protobuf message type except busrpc descriptor types (`ClassDesc` and `MethodDesc`, see [Protocol](#protocol) section)
+* *enumeration* which is any protobuf enumeration type

+## Classes

+Busrpc *class* semantically represents an OOP class, i.e. it models some entity from the business domain and

 ## Namespace